gustavoparedes/QuickLog/README.md

 EventID:

-he identifier of the event.
+The identifier of the event.

 Machine: